 UK wildlife doesn't come much more charismatic - and controversial - than the red fox.
 This native species is unquestionably cute, and they perform an important role in the environment, reducing the numbers of other pest species like rats and mice.

-However, foxes are becoming a problem.
+However, foxes can become a problem.
 Red foxes thrive in cities, where our rubbish provides year-round food and our gardens make great denning sites.
-Although not dangerous to people, they can be a threat to pets and can make a mess of your property.
+They very rarely pose any threat to people, but they can make a mess of your property and worry owners of small pets.

 Understanding Fox Behaviour